hzqst/MetaHookSv/README.md

 # MetaHookSv
-This is a porting of MetaHook (https://github.com/nagist/metahook) for SvEngine (GoldSrc engine modified by Sven-Coop).
+This is a porting of MetaHook (https://github.com/nagist/metahook) for SvEngine (GoldSrc engine modified by Sven-Coop Team).

 It is currently not compatible with original GoldSrc engine, but it can be if you fix the broken signatures.